Laguna Torre Hike

 - 1 Bewertung

-Discover the National Capital of Trekking when you take our hike to the Laguna Torre from El Chaltén, crossing glaciers and mountain tracks.
+Discover the National Capital of Trekking when you take our hike to the Laguna Torre from El Chaltén.
+You will enjoy a mix of sport and sightseeing as you cross glaciers and mountain tracks.

 Laguna Torre Hike

-El Chaltén is known as the National Capital of Trekking in Argentina.
+El Chaltén is the National Capital of Trekking in Argentina.
 We will meet at Avenida San Martín, 631, and begin our 5.5-mile trekking route to Laguna Torre lake.

-The trek starts through Antarctic beech woodland, gradually gaining height until reaching the Margarita Waterfall viewpoint, where you'll see the canyon formed by the Fitz Roy River.
+We will cross Antarctic beech woodland, gaining height until reaching the Margarita Waterfall viewpoint, where you will see the canyon created by the Fitz Roy River.

-Continuing uphill, we reach another viewpoint for a panorama of Cerro Torre, the second-highest mountain in Glaciers National Park, just over 10,000 feet high.
-Here, we will take a break to admire the surrounding mountains and glaciers.
+We will continue up the mountain towards another viewpoint, which offers a panorama of Cerro Torre, the second-highest mountain in Glaciers National Park at just over 10,000 feet, surpassed only by Mount Fitz Roy.
+We will pause here to rest and admire the mountains and glaciers.

-Laguna Torre is reached after a two-hour walk, where you may see native bird species like the Magellanic woodpecker.
-At the lake, you will have time to take pictures of the ice tongues in the cold waters.
-After a lakeside picnic, we will return to the starting point.
-The activity lasts 7 to 8 hours, depending on the group’s pace.
+Laguna Torre is reached through a two-hour walk where you may spot native bird species such as the Magellanic woodpecker.
+At the lake, you will see the ice tongues projecting into the cold waters, with free time for photos.

 How Difficult is the Hiking Route?